-otivation is concerned with human behavior.
-Managers succeed when they employ the forces of human behavior to achieve results.
-In order to manage quality, managers must acquire an understanding of what the actual motivators of human behavior in the organization relative to the attainment of quality are.
-These motivators define cultural patterns, which is a body of beliefs, habits, and practices that humans have evolved to deal with perceived problems.
+Motivation is concerned with human behaviour.
+Managers succeed when they employ the forces of human behaviour to achieve results.

+In order to manage for guality, managers must acquire an understanding of what are the actual motivators of human behaviour in the organisation relative to the attainment of quality.
+These motivators define cultural patterns, which is a body of beliefs, habits, and practises that humans have evolved to deal with perceived problems.
 Each function or department has its own cultural pattern.
 Perceptions of cultural patterns can differ and also be in error.
 The widespread errors of perception (myths, misconceptions) have led managers astray.
-Some managerial myths are:
+Some managerial myths are

-The workforce is responsible for the organization's quality
+The workforce is responsible for the organisation's quality

-- Workers can do quality work but they lack motivation - Quality will get top priority if top management so demands - To change worker's behavior, we first need to change their attitudes.
+- Workers can do quality work but they lack motivation - Quality will get top priority if top management so demands - To change workers behaviour, we first need to change their attitudes